ISABELLE KLAUDER

 The Southern Gallery, "(it was) A Wet, Hot, Southern Summer," Charleston, SC

-Klauder’s work draws attention to the often overlooked role of textiles in women’s work.
-Textiles have been intimately tied to women’s work, creativity and economic independence.
-From embroidery to quilting, textiles have provided women with a medium for record keeping and self-expression as a way to connect across time and space.
+Klauder’s work draws attention to the often-overlooked role of textiles in women’s work.
+Generationally, textiles have been intimately tied to women’s work, creativity, and economic independence.
+From embroidery to quilting, textiles have provided women with a medium for record keeping, memory-making, and self-expression as a way to connect across time and space.
 Klauder’s use of sewing and hand-stitching extends beyond the surface of the work; paintings are sometimes accompanied by idioms and words of wisdom that make for suggestive titles and take the form of sewn fabric letters.
 The fabricated idioms create a sense of timelessness and invites viewers to contemplate the ways in which we move in and out of different stages of life and the ways in which we are shaped by our experiences.

-Klauder’s work offers a unique perspective and asks thought-provoking questions about how we perceive time and what it means to pass in and out of life.
+Klauder’s work offers a unique perspective and asks thought-provoking questions about how we perceive time, how we cope with grief, and what it means to pass in and out of life.
+Her artwork affirms that grief is a universal human experience that spans across time.
+Not only can art-making offer a lifetime to soothe emotional suffering and the sorrow of being left behind, but the paintings she has created have the ability to act as a symbolic tether to her departed mother.
 She’s created a visual language that speaks to our shared humanity and serves as a reminder that there is always beauty to be found in even the most challenging moments of life.